brandonyasin/CS-1530---Final-Project/README.md

 - Wrote logic for creating coding challenge.
 - Wrote simple program for simple Java GUI that will be refactored to include code creation and student/educator logic.
 - Demonstrated code progress and voiced concerns during standup.
+- Conducted a sprint review to discuss our development process and how it can be improved

+### Sprint 2 - Monday, December 4th - Wednesday, December 6th

+- Worked out logical and GUI errors in our code.
+- Presented our code during group meeting to explain its functionality and initiate code review
+- Added new tickets to Kanban board and moved former tickets into done.
+- Worked on UML deployment diagram for our system.
+- Successfully completed FR1 and FR2

 ## How to Run Program